deckool/deckool.github.com/cv.md

 worked in economic - fundraising department in [CREDIDAM], the Romanian Center for Performing Artists

+##Related work

+[Small __REST__ API] just to demonstrate my Haskell skills.
+The engine is written in pure Haskell and on some calls like "new/123" it returns some status true or false.
+It is also user-fault proof, you can not enter letters instead of numbers and so on.
+For more please write me as i am working on improving it.
+>Written in pure __haskell__, designed for a __tic-tac-toe game server-side__, deployed over __Heroku__ using __git__.

+[Organicorange] is a wrapper around the __Github__ using repositories to form a blog.
+>Based on __Snapframework__, a nice web framework written in Haskell, using __Markdown__ parsing, __Github API__ for programmatic gathering needed data.
+The forms are also over an numbers recognition program used for memberships based on cards or invitations for loging.
+It takes 16 numbers grouped 4 x 4 (you know the style) and it makes internal connections to find about the user.
+You can __play__ now, the numbers list is empty.

+[Grooveyourself] is a work in progress static blog engine written in Haskell using the great __Snapframework__ that takes specific __markdown__ files, folders and content and it returns in HTML form.
+>browsing it you will find my work in progress portfolio growing.

 ##Education

 __Edmond Nicolau Technical College__ - Bucharest, graduated with __Electronist Technician__ degree.